parsampsh/adminx/doc/04_models.md

-In the above example, column `user_id` will be set as a foreign key and instead of `user_id`, The title will be showed as value of column, and also in Create and Update forms, A select box will be showed and user can select a item.
+In the above example, column `user_id` will be set as a foreign key and instead of `user_id`, The title will be showed as value of column, and also in Create and Update forms, A select box will be showed and user can select an item.
 (The 1 To N relationship)

 <img src="/doc/images/foreign.png" />